AdobeDocs/campaign-classic.en/help/configuration/using/elements-and-attributes.md

  </key>
 ```

-Declaration of a primary key on the "Name" field of STRING type in an `<srcschema>  and the matching SQL query: </srcschema>`
+Declaration of a primary key on the "Name" field of STRING type in an `<srcschema>`  and the matching SQL query:

 ```